feisabel/Renderer/README.md

 Run `make`

-Run `./renderer && open images/blinnphong_spheres.ppm`
+Run `./renderer 5 && open images/5.ppm`

+You can choose other data sets, just change the number 5 to the number of the data set you want to use.
+Data set 5 is the one that generated this example image.